Divine-reveire/Healthcare-Resource-Optimisation-App/README.md

+# Healthcare-Resource-Optimisation-App
+Developed a Healthcare Resource Optimization App to forecast medical resource needs and optimize their allocation during health crises like pandemics.
 # 🏥 Healthcare Resource Optimization App

 A time-series based forecasting and resource planning tool developed to help hospitals, healthcare organizations, and government bodies optimize the allocation of medical resources (beds, ventilators, oxygen cylinders, etc.) during healthcare emergencies such as pandemics.